nidheesh-m-vakharia/trace-ai/README.md

 - **Authentication**:

-  - Supabase: Used for user authentication and database management.
-Supabase provides secure access to personal notes and features such as user profiles and saved preferences.
+  - **Clerk**: Used for user authentication and management.
+Clerk provides secure access to personal notes and features such as user profiles and saved preferences.
 It integrates well with Next.js and offers real-time capabilities.

 - **Styling**: